stain/s11.no/content/2022/phd/methods-included/index.md

 ## Acknowledgments

 The list of those involved in the CWL project we would like to acknowledge is extensive.
-A comprehensive list is available in the .
+A comprehensive list is available in the
+[online supplementary material](https://dl.acm.org/doi/10.1145/3486897) and is included below.

 ### Funding acknowledgments